piotrproszowski/image_optimalizer/README.md

 ## Quick Start: Using Compiled Version

-- Simply download the appropriate version from the `dist` folder:
+- Download the appropriate version from the `dist` folder:
+  - `image_optimizer.exe` for Windows
+  - `image_optimizer.app` for macOS
 - No installation or Python required
 - Double-click to run
-  - On macOS you might need to use: `chmod +x image_optimizer` to make it executable
+  - On macOS, you might need to use: `chmod +x image_optimizer` to make it executable

 ## Features